Cryptids (film): Production

 Director and producer Justin M. Seaman met Joe Bob Briggs at Scarefest 2018 in Lexington, Kentucky, leading Briggs to be cast in the role of Major Harlan Dean.

 Funding for Cryptids began in 2013.
 Seaman planned to launch a crowdfunding campaign on Indiegogo to help finance the film in March 2020, but postponed it due to the outbreak of the COVID-19 pandemic, noting that "we decided it wasn't the best time to be asking for funds."
 The Indiegogo campaign was eventually launched in July 2020.

 In January 2022, producer P. J. Starks stated that, according to co-producer Zane Hershberger, "they're finishing up the editing process on a couple of the segments.
 He's aiming to release the movie in summer of 2022."

+Release

+Cryptids premiered at the HorrorHound Film Festival (H2F2) in Indianapolis, Indiana, on August 19, 2023.
+It later screened at the Nightmares Film Festival in Ohio on October 28, 2023.

+The film is set to be released on Blu-ray, DVD, and VHS by Scream Team Releasing in March 2024.